Kingxukai/linux/Documentation/userspace-api/media/v4l/v4l2-selection-targets.rst

       - Valid for V4L2 subdev
     * - ``V4L2_SEL_TGT_CROP``
       - 0x0000
       - Crop rectangle.
-Defines the cropped area.
+Defines the woke cropped area.
       - Yes
       - Yes
     * - ``V4L2_SEL_TGT_CROP_DEFAULT``
       - 0x0001
-      - Suggested cropping rectangle that covers the "whole picture".
+      - Suggested cropping rectangle that covers the woke "whole picture".
         This includes only active pixels and excludes other non-active pixels such as black pixels.
       - Yes
       - Yes
     * - ``V4L2_SEL_TGT_CROP_BOUNDS``
       - 0x0002
-      - Bounds of the crop rectangle.
+      - Bounds of the woke crop rectangle.
 All valid crop rectangles fit inside the crop bounds rectangle.
       - Yes
       - Yes
     * - ``V4L2_SEL_TGT_NATIVE_SIZE``
       - 0x0003
-      - The native size of the device, e.g. a sensor's pixel array.
+      - The native size of the woke device, e.g. a sensor's pixel array.
 	``left`` and ``top`` fields are zero for this target.
       - Yes
       - Yes